Border Region: Economy

 A cement factory in Ballyconnell, County Cavan.

 According to Eurostat figures for 2016, the region had GDP of €11.399 bn and a GDP per capita of €21,885, the lowest per capita GDP in the country.
 This 2016 data included County Louth, the CSO has yet to publish 2018 data for the new boundary.
 The Post-2008 Irish economic downturn had a devastating impact on the Border Region.
 In 2007, regional GDP per capita was €30,697, by 2014 it had fallen to €19,957.
 While economic activity is growing steadily, it still remains well below peak levels.

 Services, agriculture, manufacturing, fishing and tourism are all important industries in the region.
 According to 2016 CSO data on Gross value added by region, Services account for 64.1% of the regional economy, followed by Manufacturing and Construction at 32.8% and Agriculture at 3%.
 Tourism to the Border Region, while continuing to grow in significance, is hindered by poor infrastructure.

 The region is largely rural, characterized by typically much smaller farms than seen in the Mid-East or Mid-West.
 Agriculture in the region produces €396.2 million per year; however, government subsidies account for 68.1% of this income.
-Approximately 65% of all commercial fish landings in Ireland take place in Donegal.
+Approximately 65% of all commercial fish landings in Ireland take place in County Donegal.

 A study by the European Committee of the Regions found that Ireland's border counties were the most exposed in Europe to the economic effects of Brexit.
 Cross-border trade between Northern Ireland and the Republic is centered around the Border Region, and some 33% of Border Region exports go to the UK, well above the state total of 18%.

-In Q2 2017, regional unemployment was registered at 6.6%, slightly above the national rate of 6.4%.
+In the second quarter of 2017, regional unemployment was registered at 6.6%, slightly above the national rate of 6.4%.
 The labour force (over 15 years of age) was estimated to be in excess of 210,000 persons.